emilyriederer/website/content/talk/col-names-contract/index.md

 location: University of Toronto | Chicago

-summary: Exploring the benefits of using controlled vocabularies to organize data and introducing the `convo` R package
+summary: Exploring the benefits of using controlled vocabularies to encode metadata in column names, and demonstrations of implementing this approach with the `convo` R package or `dbt` extensions of SQL.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.